openshift/training/beta-4-setup.md

-For the purposes of this training, we will just demonstrate the master exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this for a real deployment.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of the master.
+For the purposes of this training, we will just demonstrate the master exporting an NFS volume for use as storage by the database. **You would almost certainly not want to do this in production.** If you happen to have another host with an NFS export handy, feel free to substitute that instead of the master.